Collect Statistics in Teradata – Maintenance

 Based on the register table content (see above), one could define views that return all statistics considered old or missing and collection statement templates for selective recollection.

-The tricky part here is to derive the current statistics collection state out of the dbc tables.
+The tricky part is to derive the current statistics collection state from the dbc tables.

-Once you have the dbc input at hand, you need to decide when and what to collect or recollect.
+Once you have the dbc input, you must decide when and what to collect or recollect.

 For a recollection, when required and spread evenly across time, we use the following procedure: